ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 If you just want to see the final script, you can jump to the section [Complete compiler plugin](#complete-compiler-plugin).

 ### File structure
-Compiler plugins should be stored in Vim's `.vim/compiler` directory (you might need to create a `compiler` directory if you don't have one yet).
+Compiler plugins should be stored in Vim's `~/.vim/compiler/` directory (you might need to create a `compiler` directory if you don't have one yet).
-For a LaTeX compiler plugin, create the file `vim/compiler/tex.vim` (you could name it whatever you want, e.g. `mytex.vim`, but the target file type---in this case `tex`---is conventional).
+For a LaTeX compiler plugin, create the file `~/.vim/compiler/tex.vim` (you could name it whatever you want, e.g. `mytex.vim`, but using the name of the target file type---in this case `tex`---is conventional).
-For orientation, here are the relevant parts of my Vim directory tree:
+For orientation, here are the relevant parts of my (Neo)Vim directory tree:
 ```sh
 ${HOME}/.config/nvim/
 ├── compiler/